padgettholdings/circuitpythonsync/README.md

 # CircuitPython Sync for Visual Studio Code

-### PREVIEW release Version 2.0.0 - adds support for serial port boards.
+### Version 2.1.1 is now out of Preview! - V2 adds support for serial port boards as well as new features such as file transfer complex mapping.
 Run the "Welcome and Help" command from the Command Palette for details

 ## Overview
 This extension provides developers using Adafruit's CircuitPython (CP) on microcontrollers with tools for efficient CP coding, uploading, and monitoring during development.
 The workflow supported by this extension is that code and library files reside on the storage of the development workstation with tools for synchronizing application assets (python code, libraries, support files) with the attached board.
 This model is primarily intended to keep development assets in source control while ensuring the microcontroller storage is kept in sync.